You are here

 2) How do I find my FEMA 50% (49%) Rule Letter?

 FEMA's Substantial Damage/Substantial Improvement determinations allow use of "Just Value" developed by the Property Appraiser's office for Ad Valorem taxation purposes after adjustment to approximate market value.
 This value is allocated to the structure, extra features and land, respectively, in the FEMA letter posted on each parcel.
 To find the document pertaining to your property, please search our website for your parcel by name, address or parcel number.
 Once on your parcel's detail page, select the FEMA/WLM Letter button within the Quick Pick Tool box on the right side of your parcel’s detail page.
+Please note that FEMA letters with depreciated structure values and maximum repair costs for condominium and townhome buildings are now available on our website.
+These values reflect structure values for the entire building (not the individual unit) in which a respective unit is located per FEMA requirements.

 3) How can I get my pre-storm building value reconsidered?